mirswamp/swamp-scarf-io/pythonJSON/README-HASHTOJSON.md

 writer->Close;
 ```
 ### DESCRIPTION
-This module provides the ability to convert python data structures into Scarf formatted documents.
+This module provides the ability to convert python data structures into JSON-SCARF formatted documents.
 It is dependant on the lxml library for writing.

 The writer is controlled primarily by the user through method calls which feed data in to be written.
 This data is to be structured as a dict containing all fields for a specific section.
 For details on how the data structures are formatted see below.